Skip to main content

 Economy & Demographics

 Rocky Mount's economy is a vibrant mix of industries, with significant contributions from the manufacturing, healthcare, and agricultural sectors.
 Major employers in the area include Carilion Franklin Memorial Hospital, Monogram Food Solutions, and a number of family-owned farms and small businesses.
-The town's thriving retail landscape, anchored by the Downtown Rocky Mount district, offers a diverse array of shops, restaurants, and service providers that cater to the needs of both local People.
+The town's thriving retail landscape, anchored by the Downtown Rocky Mount district, offers a range of shops, restaurants, and service providers that cater to the needs of both local People.

 Elections & Voter Records